railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_stocks.rst

 .. tip:: Just in Time

-    Install the module ``mrp_jit`` to schedule each order in real time after it's been confirmed.
+    Install the module :mod:`mrp_jit` to schedule each order in real time after it's been confirmed.
     This means that you don't have to start the scheduler or wait for its periodical start time.

 You can now look at the the list of deliveries waiting to be carried out using the menu